What To Do When You Start Resenting Your Spouse, According to 5 Therapists

 5. Observe Your Feelings — And Practice Gratitude

-“Resenting a partner, especially during pandemic times where roles have shifted, is likely a normal part of any relationship.
+“Resenting a partner, especially during times where roles have shifted, is likely a normal part of any relationship.
 The key is having the tools to manage those unpleasant feelings and to prevent any significant damage occurring to cause lasting harm to the relationship.

 Start with self-compassion.
 When those feelings of insight begin to manifest, adopt a stance of self love and nonjudgmental awareness.
 Recognize that the feeling is starting to bubble as if you were an objective observer of your own feelings.
 Taking a minute to practice gratitude can also do wonders for festering resentment.